doubledave/Obfuscator/README.md

 It will ignore any symbols and everything that is not a letter or number.
 It will preserve capitalization of alphabet letters.

+Most of the useful code is in "Form1.cs"